Ukraine–NATO relations: Presidency of Volodymyr Zelenskyy (from 2019)

-Ukrainian President Volodymyr Zelenskyy was inaugurated on 20 May 2019.
+Ukrainian president Volodymyr Zelenskyy was inaugurated on 20 May 2019.
+Later that month, a bill to designate Ukraine as an MNNA was introduced into the US House of Representatives.
 On 12 June 2020, Ukraine joined NATO's enhanced opportunity partner interoperability program.
 According to an official NATO statement, the new status "does not prejudge any decisions on NATO membership."

 On 14 September 2020, Zelenskyy approved Ukraine's new National Security Strategy, "which provides for the development of the distinctive partnership with NATO with the aim of membership in NATO."
-On 8 October 2020, during a meeting with British Prime Minister Boris Johnson in London, Zelenskyy stated that Ukraine needed a NATO MAP, as NATO membership would contribute to Ukraine's security and defense.
+On 8 October 2020, during a meeting with British prime minister Boris Johnson in London, Zelenskyy stated that Ukraine needed a NATO MAP, as NATO membership would contribute to Ukraine's security and defense.

-On 1 December 2020, the Minister of Defense of Ukraine Andriy Taran stated that Ukraine had clearly stated its ambitions to obtain the NATO MAP and hoped for comprehensive political and military support at the next Alliance Summit in 2021.
+On 1 December 2020, the minister of defense of Ukraine Andriy Taran stated that Ukraine had clearly stated its ambitions to obtain the NATO MAP and hoped for comprehensive political and military support at the next Alliance Summit in 2021.
 Taran urged the ambassadors and military attaches of NATO member states, as well as representatives of the NATO office in Ukraine, to inform their capitals that Ukraine would hope for their full politico-military support in reaching such a decision at the next NATO Summit in 2021.
 This should be a practical step and a demonstration of commitment to the 2008 Bucharest Summit.

 At the end of November 2020, it became known that the NATO Summit in 2021 would consider the issue of returning to an "open door policy", including the issue of providing Georgia with a MAP.
-On 9 February 2021, the Prime Minister of Ukraine, Denys Shmyhal, stated that he hoped that Ukraine would be able to receive an action plan for NATO membership at the same time as Georgia.
-In response, the NATO Secretary-General confirmed, during Shmyhal's visit to Brussels, that Ukraine was a candidate for NATO membership.
+On 9 February 2021, the prime minister of Ukraine, Denys Shmyhal, stated that he hoped that Ukraine would be able to receive an action plan for NATO membership at the same time as Georgia.
+In response, the NATO secretary-general confirmed, during Shmyhal's visit to Brussels, that Ukraine was a candidate for NATO membership.